Question,

 History3

-In Year 8, students study the following subjects
+In Years 8 and 9, students study the following subjects:

 SubjectTeaching hours per fortnightSubjectTeaching hours per fortnight